Giovanni Battista Locatelli (sculptor): Dispute with Lord Orford

-He came to public notice in his own time due to a high profile dispute with George Walpole, 3rd Earl of Orford and the artistic establishment of the Royal Academy.
+He came to public notice in his own time due to a high-profile dispute with George Walpole, 3rd Earl of Orford and the artistic establishment of the Royal Academy.
 As was common for many talented sculptors of the time, Locatelli mainly worked in the studios of a small group of established masters.
-Works sold under the names of some of these sculptors such as Nollekens were in fact often modeled by uncredited and now often forgotten artists.
+Works sold under the names of some of these sculptors, such as Nollekens, were in fact often modelled by uncredited and now often forgotten artists.
 This allowed famous sculptors to produce a significantly larger volume of work under their name than would otherwise be possible.
 It was no coincidence that these names were also members of the Royal Academy, a body which became responsible for commissioning of many of the new public sculptures springing up in the late 18th century.
 Matthew Craske describes the revelation to the public of unfair practices as being influenced by the upsurge of public monumental art following the Seven Years' War and the subsequent national pride.

-Locatelli became disenchanted with the system which he viewed as enriching the established sculptors and exploiting those without the capital to set up their own studios.
-He published pamphlets and articles in newspapers such as The World shedding light on these practices.
-Craske describes three factors that fueled growing discontent between those at the top and those at the bottom of the sculpture world; "the foundation of the Royal Academy, shifts in the ways designs were evaluated, and a growing number of very lucrative contracts for public sculpture."
+Locatelli became disenchanted with the system, which he viewed as enriching the established sculptors and exploiting those without the capital to set up their own studios.
+He published pamphlets and articles in newspapers such as The World, shedding light on these practices.
+Craske describes three factors that fueled growing discontent between those at the top and those at the bottom of the sculpture world: "the foundation of the Royal Academy, shifts in the ways designs were evaluated, and a growing number of very lucrative contracts for public sculpture."

 Since the foundation of the Royal Academy in 1768 and the increase in memorialisation of public figures with public money, the power to distribute these commissions became concentrated in very few hands.
 Locatelli believed that he was not being recognized as befitted an artist of his stature and was very vocal in the British press.
 The instigating incident for his public complaints was the argument with George Walpole, 3rd Earl of Orford, who refused to pay for a commission in 1788.
 It is described as a ‘colossal’ group depicting Hercules and Theseus dragging Cerberus from Tartarus.
 The pedestal depicted several other labours of Hercules in basso rilievo.